Rogaz111/pressure-QR-code-converter/README.md

 **Overview:**

 The application is made up of three screens and 4 routes.
-The main ouput of this application allows Employees to LOAD pressure readings, View presuure readings, Upload preassure readings and
+The main ouput of this application allows Employees to LOAD pressure readings, View pressure readings, Upload pressure readings and
 Generate QR codes containing the pressure data.

 **Requirements:**